SAVAI'I TRAVEL TIPS

 These unique fales are on the lava fields and have a wild beach on the other side of them that makes it different to the other fales on Island.

 Le Lagoto – Cocktails & Lobster on the beach plus Sunday afternoon BBQ on the deck plus Fia Fia night on Thursdays (seasonal).
-These guys have fantastic service and are a great mid point to stop off at on Savai'i, have an oka and a swim while you wait in the stunning lagoon - the deep bit is in front of the pool.
+This locally owned resort has fantastic service and is a great midpoint to stop off on the island to, have an oka and a swim while you wait in the stunning lagoon - the deep bit is in front of the pool.

-Le Lagoto have a wonderful hot breakfast menu that features lots of local produce and the coveted ‘Siamu popo’ caramel coconut jam.
-They also have a great cocktail bar run by the very efficient Candy who can whip up a mean Margerita with fresh local limes.
+Le Lagoto has a wonderful hot breakfast menu that features lots of local produce and the coveted ‘Siamu popo’ caramel coconut jam and they also have a great cocktail bar.

 Vaisala Hotel – This old skool 'hotel' is pretty much a concrete block but has one of the best white sand beaches, exquisite lagoon and best snorkelling on the Island.